Ole Miss runs away from Vanderbilt in 2nd half, wins 31-6

 OXFORD, Miss.
+(AP) — The temptation to look to the future is understandable for Mississippi coach Matt Luke.
+After all, the most productive skill position players are freshmen, and a rebuilt defensive unit is filled with first-year starters and newcomers filling key roles.

+But he refuses to ignore the present day possibilities of his young team.

-(AP) — Jerrion Ealy and Snoop Conner each had big touchdown runs in the third quarter to help Mississippi pull away from Vanderbilt for a 31-6 win on Saturday night.
+Jerrion Ealy and Snoop Conner each had big touchdown runs in the third quarter to help Mississippi pull away from Vanderbilt for a 31-6 win on Saturday night.

-Ole Miss (3-3, 2-1 Southeastern Conference) broke open a precarious 10-6 halftime lead with the scoring runs to open the initial two series of the second half.
 Ealy ran for a 78-yard touchdown and finished with 97 yards on the ground.
 Conner had 91 yards rushing that included an 84-yard TD run.

+“It’s great to see two freshmen break off touchdown runs like that,” Luke said.
+“It’s fun when you see a team grow and get better for the future, but our goal is to win right now.
+We want to build off this and be one week better next week.”

+Ole Miss (3-3, 2-1 Southeastern Conference) broke open a precarious 10-6 halftime lead with the scoring runs to open the initial two series of the second half.

 Quarterback John Rhys Plumlee led Ole Miss with 165 yards rushing on 22 carries and scored on a 33-yard touchdown run in the first quarter.
 Scottie Phillips added a 24-yard touchdown run in the fourth quarter for the Rebels, who finished with 512 yards of total offense that included 413 yards rushing, the highest SEC output since 1979 when the Rebels ran for 443 yards against Vanderbilt.